TropNNC: Structured Neural Network Compression Using Tropical Geometry: Tropical Geometry of Neural Networks

-Tropical algebra is a field of mathematics that studies the tropical semiring.
+Tropical algebra studies matrix-vector operations based on the arithmetic of the tropical semiring \cite{cuni79, butkovivc2010max}.
 Tropical geometry is the counterpart of algebraic geometry in the tropical setting.
-The tropical semiring can refer to either the \textit{min-plus semiring} or the \textit{max-plus semiring} \citep{butkovivc2010max}.
+The tropical semiring can refer to either the \textit{min-plus semiring} or the \textit{max-plus semiring}.
 In this work, we adhere to the convention of using the \textit{max-plus semiring} $(\mathbb{R}_{\mathrm{max}}, \vee, +)$, defined as the set $\mathbb{R}_{\mathrm{max}} = \mathbb{R} \cup \{-\infty\}$ equipped with two binary operations: $\vee$ (ordinary max) and $+$ (ordinary sum).